 It’s easy when you fall to call it God’s will, or to imagine God’s hand at work in your life when you crumple under sin.
 There are some things, no matter how much God loves you and directs your life, that you cannot do in His name.

-Although the Lord has power over your life He will not do these things in your marriage.
+Pray to save your marriage yes but He will not do these things in your marriage:

 You start eating lunch together, spending time pouring out your heart on break, and the next thing you know you’re having romantic feelings.
 This person is so right for you!
 It must be God!
 God has placed this perfect person in your path!